This information describes the symptoms of hand-foot syndrome and hand-foot skin reaction and how you can manage them.

-- If your symptoms become severe, your doctor may prescribe oral (by mouth) medications for pain control or swelling.
+- If your symptoms become severe, your doctor may prescribe oral medications (medications you take by mouth) for pain control or swelling.

-- Symptoms that are not going away or that are getting worse
+- Symptoms that aren’t going away or that are getting worse

 - Any of the following symptoms on the skin of your palms or soles: